Fourth COVID-19 related death confirmed; Denton County extends disaster declaration

 COVID-19 symptoms include a fever, persistent cough and shortness of breath.

-Public health officials are urging individuals to call ahead before arriving at the emergency room or doctor’s office to limit community spread of the virus.
+Public health officials are urging individuals to call ahead before arriving at an emergency room or doctor’s office to limit community spread of the virus.